How to Have a Frugal $42 Weekly Grocery Budget

 What are we going to do with the $42 extra if we don’t have a 5th week of the month?
 That is going to be our “stock up” money!

-Sometimes stores will have really good sales on the items that you purchase on a regular basis.
-For example, one week there may be a good sale on pasta sauce that makes them $0.75 per jar.
-Use the stock up money to buy 8 jars.
-This is a great way to build up your food storage for emergencies.
+Sometimes stores will have excellent sales on the items store brands of groceries that you purchase regularly.
+For example, one week there may be a good sale on pasta sauce that makes you spend $0.75 per jar.
+Use the stock-up money to buy 8 jars.
+This is a great way to save money to build up your food storage for emergencies.

-Also, if this is a birthday or holiday month, you could use it to save up for eating out or purchasing something special for a favorite meal.
+Also, if this is a birthday or holiday month, you could use additional savings from it to save money for eating out or saving money for purchasing something special for your favorite healthy meals.

 Variety in Your Grocery Budget

-Once you become a pro at having a frugal grocery budget (and are really sick of the same meals every single week), you can start to add some variety!
+Once you become a pro at meal planning and have a frugal grocery budget (and are sick of the same meals every single week), you can start to add some variety to several meals!

 For example, do you want to have silly chili macaroni instead of macaroni and cheese one week?
 Well, instead of purchasing the cream cheese for $1 and whatever meat/veggies you were going to put into it, use that $1-$2 to purchase a few cans of chili instead.